werval/werval-website/README.md

-# QiWeb WebSite running on QiWeb
+# Werval WebSite running on Werval

 Robots disallowed on `/doc`, allowed on `/doc/current` only